tazo90/react-boilerplate/README.md

 3. Install dependencies: `npm install`.
 4. Run project: `npm run dev`.

-Now you're try app at `http://localhost:3333`.
+Now you can try app at `http://localhost:3333`.

 ## It's built with: